I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 claude-opus ✓

-Escaping the state of "Opus gets called even for light questions" is exactly what this mechanism enables.
-When I tried throwing a light query like "What is 2 + 2?" on actual hardware, the confidence for all 9 models hugged a low range of 0.03–0.26.
-The absolute values of P(correct) are relative to the training judge, so seeing "addition at 0.17" is expected behavior.
-I find it easier to think of the values as relative within the same question, not absolute.
+Escaping the "Opus gets called even for lightweight questions" situation is exactly what this mechanism is designed for.
+When I tried throwing a lightweight question like "What is 2 + 2?" at the real hardware, all 9 models' confidences clustered low in the range of 0.03 to 0.26.
+The absolute P(correct) values are relative to the training judge, so seeing "addition at 0.17" is by design.
+The key is to understand that the comparison baseline is relative within the same question, not an absolute scale.

-The implementation has a 4-layer structure: Core contains BaseRouter / PrefillRouter / PoolConfig / RoutingResult; Training has collect / train / evaluate CLIs; Adapters includes 6 variants like LiteLLM Strategy, Standalone Server, LiteLLM Proxy, and Sidecar; and Plugins ships the NemoHermes OpenClaw plugin as standard.
+The implementation has a 4-layer structure: Core handles BaseRouter / PrefillRouter / PoolConfig / RoutingResult; Training handles collect / train / evaluate CLIs; Adapters handles 6 variants including LiteLLM Strategy, Standalone Server, LiteLLM Proxy, and Sidecar; and Plugins includes the NemoHermes OpenClaw plugin as a standard bundle.

 First: Running Just the Routing Decision

-Now let's get hands-on. v3's default pool uses cloud models via OpenRouter, but the routing decision itself runs entirely on the encoder and checkpoint—so you can get a feel for the behavior without an OpenRouter API key.
-Let's walk through it from forking and checking out.
+Now let's try it on real hardware.
+The v3 default pool is configured to call cloud models via OpenRouter, but the routing decision itself is self-contained with just the encoder and checkpoint, so you can get a feel for the behavior without using an OpenRouter API key.
+Let's go through it step by step, starting from forking and checking out.

 git clone https://github.com/NVIDIA-AI-Blueprints/llm-router